We take the safety of children very seriously and take every measure possible to ensure they have a comfortable and enjoyable flight.

 - Any child aged 12-15 years (inclusive) may also travel as an Unaccompanied Minor if requested by the parent/legal guardian.

-To make a booking for an unaccompanied minor, please call our Guest Contact Centre (Internet discount fare will be honoured).
+To make a booking for an unaccompanied minor, please call our Guest Contact Centre.

 You will be asked to provide the following information: